Vráž (Písek District): Economy

 Vráž is known for its sanatorium with spa treatments.
 The musculoskeletal and nervous systems are treated here with mud.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Vráž is the Vráž Castle.
 It was built in the neo-Gothic style in 1869–1875.
 It was built for the Lobkowicz family on the site of an older hunting lodge.
 The castle is surrounded by a landscape park, founded at the end of the 19th century.
-In 1926, the Lobkowicz family sold the castle and a sanatorium was established in the premises of the castle.
+In 1926, the Lobkowicz family sold the castle and the sanatorium was established in the premises of the castle.